-Once upon a time lessons were, on the most part, taught in the same way- a teacher would tell information to the class and students were supposed to retain that information.
+Once upon a time lessons were, on the most part, taught in the same way- a teacher would tell information to the class and students were supposed to retain that information, according to CLEP study guides.
 However, over the last decade or so the importance of differing learning styles has been at the forefront of education.
 A learning style is a person’s natural pattern of acquiring and processing information.
 Not all people are able to take in vast amounts of information through verbal lessons, people learn in different ways.
 Ignacio Estrada once said “if a child can’t learn the way we teach, maybe we should teach the way they learn”.

 The bible speaks of ‘gaining knowledge’ and ‘increasing in learning’.
 2 Timothy 3:16 says all of Scripture is useful for teaching and training in righteousness.
 As youthworkers we teach scripture, making that scripture more accessible to young people is vital to our work.
 By applying various learning styles to our lessons, we help them to understand the bible better, in a way that is most helpful to them; this is how we train young Christians in biblical knowledge and application.